-Plan N is a type of supplemental insurance for Medicare, also known as Medigap plans.
+Plan N is a type of supplemental insurance for Medicare, also known as Medigap.
 These plans help cover certain health care costs that come with Medicare, such as deductibles, coinsurance, and copayments.
 Without a supplemental plan, you would have to pay those expenses.

 For a complete overview of Medicare supplement plans and how they work, check out our Medicare Supplement Plans Guide.

 Plan N: Who is it for?

 - People who want a balance of cost and coverage.
 Plan N provides substantial coverage while offering low monthly premiums.